Pagd: Blog with pagd and github

 I hope that in coming future Linux distributions will have python-3.x by

-default and comes with pip
+default and comes with pip pre-installed, in which case executing

-should suffice.
+sudo pip install virtualenv should suffice.
 Let us now create a virtual

-environment to play with pagd
+environment to play with pagd.

 $ virtualenv --python=python3.2 env # env/ will be created under `pwd`